 Online workshop; for grade 6-12 educators (Free)

 Student voice matters in 2024.
 KQED’s Call for Change Youth Media Challenge is a ready-to-use project from public media focused on issues that matter to students, not parties or candidates.
-In this interactive workshop for grade 6-12 educators, join the National Writing Project and KQED to unpack the genre of civic commentary, which combines both personal experience and research-based evidence.
+In this 2-hour interactive workshop for grade 6-12 educators, join the National Writing Project and KQED to unpack the genre of civic commentary, which combines both personal experience and research-based evidence.
 Then start your own audio commentary to use as a model with students.
 You’ll leave with ideas, inspiration, modifiable resources in English and Spanish, and access to web-based creation tools.
 Give your students the mic and let their voices be heard on issues that matter to them!

 Got questions?